dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 - Stock discrepancy (count and percentage)

-- Stockout percentage (percentage of items which are out of stock)
+- Stockout rate (percentage of items which are out of stock)

 - Stockouts (number of items which are out of stock and stockout rate in percent)